eurodatacube/eodash-assets/collections/SSLC2_Seasonal_S1_COH12_hh_interferometric_coherence/SSLC2_Seasonal_S1_COH12_hh_interferometric_coherence.md

 ## Dataset description
-The dataset covers seasonal (DJF/MAM/JJA/SON) metrics of:
+The dataset covers seasonal (DJF/MAM/JJA/SON)of:

+- Median 12- repeat coherence estimates for C-band *HH* polarized data
 - Metric: COH12
-- Median 12- repeat coherence estimates for C-band *HH* polarized data
 - Local incidence and layover/shadow regions for all relative Sentinel-1A and Sentinel-1B orbits.
 Note that in the dataset filenames seasons - were referred to as *northern hemisphere seasons*, namely winter (DJF), spring (MAM), summer (JJA), and fall (SON).

 The dataset was developed by [Earth Big Data LLC](https://earthbigdata.com/) and [Gamma Remote Sensing AG](https://www.gamma-rs.ch/), under contract for [NASA’s Jet Propulsion Laboratory](https://www.jpl.nasa.gov/).